 What all should I pack with me?
 Is everything available in Manipal itself?

 Manipal has well-established markets with stores such as More and other local businesses.
 You can find most necessities such as toiletries and umbrellas within the campus itself.
 In general, a student needs to pack clothes, a sturdy umbrella, and (if desired) goods unique to their native place.

 For further details on what to pack, click here.

 The climate in Manipal is mostly humid, with the months of March to May being the hottest.
 Monsoon rains start around June and last till August—so don’t forget to carry that umbrella when you’re joining in July.
 Umbrellas are a precious commodity in the odd semester and have a tendency to get lost (or more likely stolen), so keep it within sight at all times especially near the messes or food courts.

 How is mobile connectivity?
 Is there a specific network provider I should stick to?

 Manipal is not as obscure a town as it may seem!
 Every service provider is as good as any.
-Students can choose JIO, Airtel, Vodafone, etc. Airtel is one of the more preferred networks although the others provide equally decent connectivity.
+Students can choose JIO, Airtel, Vodafone Idea etc.

 Is the internet provided by the college in our rooms and classes or is it advisable to buy a dongle?